jacobomantilla10/c4/README.md

 # My Connect Four Solver
 ## Connect Four
-Golang program that runs a simple game of Connect Four on the command line where player 1 (human) plays against a connect four solver also written in Go.
+Golang program that runs a simple game of Connect Four on the command line where player 1 (human) plays against a connect four solver.
 ## The Solver
 The solver uses the MiniMax algorithm with alpha beta pruning, optimized move order, a transposition table, and an opening database.
 ## How to Run the program